TCCPP/wiki-articles/README.md

 ```md
 <!-- alias x, y, z -->
 ```
-This comma-separated list of aliases in an HTML comment will create commands that can be used to display the article, in addition to `/howto`.
+This comma-separated list of aliases in an HTML comment will create text commands that can be used to display the article, in addition to `/howto`.
 The names of the aliases become the name of the commands.

 ### Whitespace and Line Breaks